Learn how to make a beautiful and easy paper daisy to add color to a fun floral wreath!

 How to Make a Paper Daisy

-First, get the SVG file in my free resource library (get the password to it by filling out the form at the bottom of this post).
-Then upload it to Design Space.
+Get the free paper daisy design from my free resource library (get the password to the library in the form at the bottom of this post).

 Tip: If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you’re on an iPhone or iPad, here’s how to download and upload SVG files to the Cricut Design Space app.